Our top pick for

-There are three main options for investing in oil: oil company stocks, oil ETFs, oil futures and MLPs.
+There are four main options for investing in oil: oil company stocks, oil ETFs, oil futures and MLPs.

-Accessing the market this way is simple because shares can be purchased with an online broker or financial advisor.
+Accessing the market this way is simple because shares can be purchased with an online broker or financial adviser.

 There are loads of oil-based ETFs to select from, covering a whole host of different companies within the industry.
 Oil ETFs can be a good choice for those who are new to investing, as well as those looking to secure their portfolio.